DuaneTiemann/DuanesUtilities/README.md

 Jar files are available at https://drive.google.com/open?id=1YEqEQb3opZ-8zBCVRfJtuSP9Ww9CL7-0

+Changes:

+2018/10/26 All          Initial version

+2018/10/30 All          Repaired horible performance issue writing to output files
+                        Added the Flush Keyword for files to manage performance vs currency

+           CollectKasa  Improved error recovery

+2018/11/02 All          Changed output file record timestamp to include time zone
+                        It can be tweaked to be Excel compatible.
+AFAICT Excel doesn't allow time zones.
+                        See CollectSense example below.

+                        Repaired log rolling interval.
+It was GMT based.
+Now it respects the current time zone.

+           CollectKasa  Normalized current, voltage, power, total for V2.
+The V2 reports milli-amps, etc. Divided by 1000 for V2.
+           CollectSense Removed Account keyword.
+It will fail now if you try to supply Account.
+Account was a bogus variable.

-Quality: I've been using (and tweaking) the infrastructure for years.
-It should work, but I know it isn't bulletproof yet.
-Invalid input can be
-         tough to track down and can produce exceptions.
+Quality: It should work, but I know it isn't bulletproof yet.
+Invalid input can be tough to track down and can produce exceptions.
          I keep working to help track down problems better, but always pointing to the exact spot is still more of an aspiration.
          I wouldn't be surprised if there is a better environment to do what I want these days.

          I expect these will do until something better comes along.
 I'll keep refining.
 Maybe add a GUI.

-         Feedback to duanetiemann@prodigy.net
+Feedback: duanetiemann@prodigy.net

 Invocations:
 java -jar CollectKasa.jar